 I am a multi-instrumentalist and composer, and a recent graduate of the Trinity Laban Conservatoire of Music and Dance in London, with a Bachelor of Music degree in Jazz, and Jazz Piano.

-Playing trumpet, drum-kit, percussion and piano, my understanding of melody, harmony and rhythm gives me an insightful approach to my playing, improvising and composition.
-To date I have written several scores for short films, for Artists, Galleries, and various other clients; and composed music for brass and jazz ensembles.
-I'm passionate about all kinds of musical genres, such as Jazz, Classical, Reggae, Minimalist, Electronic, Hip Hop and Brazilian etc. My broad taste in music means I am very open minded when it comes to the fusion of different sounds and rhythms.
+Playing trumpet, drums, percussion and piano, my understanding of melody, harmony and rhythm gives me an insightful approach to my playing, improvising and composition.
+To date I have written several scores for short films, for Artists, Designers, Galleries, Dancers, and various other clients; and composed music for brass and jazz ensembles.
+I'm passionate about all kinds of musical genres, such as Jazz, Classical, Techno, Reggae, Minimalist, Electronic, Hip Hop and Brazilian etc. I feel my broad taste in music means I am very open minded when it comes to the fusion of different sounds and rhythms.

 My school years were spent playing first trumpet in marching bands, orchestras, ensembles and big bands, all providing unique opportunities eg. performing with the Christ's Hospital Marching band at Lords Cricket Ground, Twickenham, the Lord Mayor's show and leading the National Anthem on solo trumpet in St. Paul's Cathedral.
 In 2013, as part of a collective of eight schools, I took the role of first trumpet in Mahler's 8th Symphony, at the Royal Festival Hall.